-Cubs right-hander Matt Garza will resume a throwing program today, but he's not expected to make his regular season debut until early May, according to Carrie Muskat of MLB.com.
+Chicago Cubs right-hander Matt Garza will resume a throwing program today, but he's not expected to make his regular season debut until early May, according to Carrie Muskat of MLB.com.

 More Cubs: The 2013 Bleed Cubbie Blue Annual is here!